FeatheredHwang/zettel-join/zettel_join/doc/ex/cloze-example.md

 ## Field Map

-- 1-3 headings will be joined together as 'root' field.
+- Headings will be joined together, from h1 to h\[1-6\], as 'root' field.
 - Content under the heading (except blockquotes) will map to 'Text' field, where cloze-deletion happens.
 - Blockquotes under the heading will map to 'Extra' field.

-- H1 headings will map to 'Chapter' field, corresponding to chapters in the book.
+> You can map heading to book's section.
+For example, h1 map  to chapter, h2 map to section.
-- H2 headings will map to 'Section' field,  corresponding to sections in the book.
+>
-- H3 headings will map to 'Subsection' field,  corresponding to subsections in the book.**
+> For best practice, limit heading's level no more than three.

 ## Cloze-deletion rules